Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Introduction

 The rest of this work is organized as follows: Sec.~\ref{Sec_related} reviews some related works.
 Sec.~\ref{Sec_Preliminaries} recalls the definitions of PW divergences which are the major tools used in PWAN.
 Sec.~\ref{Sec_proposed_method} derives the formulation of PWAN, and provides a concrete training algorithm.
 Some connections between PWAN and WGAN are also discussed.
 Sec.~\ref{Sec_application_1} applies PWAN to point set registration, and Sec.~\ref{Sec_application_2} applies PWAN to partial domain adaptation.
 Sec.~\ref{Sec_conclusion} finally draws some conclusions.

-This work extends our earlier work~\cite{wang2022partial} in the following ways: \begin{itemize}[leftmargin=4mm] \item[-] We complete the point set registration experiments by applying PWAN to rigid registration tasks. \item[-] To demonstrate the ability of PWAN in matching distributions in high dimensional feature space, we apply PWAN to partial domain adaptation tasks.
-We provide a concrete algorithm for partial domain adaptation, and experimentally demonstrate its effectiveness. \end{itemize}
+This work extends our earlier work~\cite{wang2022partial} in the following ways: \begin{itemize}[leftmargin=4mm] \item[-] We complete the point set registration experiments by applying PWAN to rigid registration tasks. \item[-] We extend PWAN to its mini-batch form, which does not introduce mini-batch errors like existing mini-batch OT methods~\cite{fatras2020learning,fatras2021unbalanced,nguyen2022improving}.
+We numerically show that mini-batch PWAN can produce accurate results regardless of batch sizes. \item[-] We apply the mini-batch version PWAN to partial domain adaptation tasks, where we derive a simplified PWAN formulation by exploiting the assumption of the task that the source domain is clean.
+Our formulation is a direct generalization of the classic adversarial closed-set domain adaptation methods~\cite{shen2018wasserstein,ganin2016domain}.
+We experimentally demonstrate its effectiveness on four benchmark datasets. \end{itemize}